Lessons I continue to learn from Ebeneezer Scrooge

 fact 6: Midwinter celebrations of one sort or another were everywhere in Europe.
 Apparently we all like the idea of the days getting longer.
 In the 1500 and 1600’s of Great Britain for instance, while the name had evolved into a “Christmas” celebration, the pattern was the same drunken week of partying it had been in pre-Christian times.
 Serious attempts were made to ban – even outlaw the festivities, but in the long run – the tradition was ‘of the people’ and though they had little say in any other affairs of their lives, this particular tradition prevailed – against the best attempts of the church and state to end it.

 fact 7: Caroling in the streets was common, but not the way that we practice it today.
 Old English folk tunes like “We Wish You a Merry Christmas” celebrated the revelry with veiled threats.
 Large groups of drunken men would go to homes of the wealthy demanding hospitality in the form of food, drink and even money.
-If homeowners did not comply their residences were looted.
+If homeowners did not comply, their residences were looted.

 We wish you a merry Christmas, We wish you a merry Christmas